 They have no plural, i.e., no "-s" added at the end.
 The number is usually given by the preceding determiner.
-In the case of PC, for instance, it is incorrect to use the plural form PCs; the plural form should be "los PC".
-In Spanish for Spain, the acronym PC will take the gender from "ordenador" (computer).
+In the case of PC, for instance, it is incorrect to use the plural form PCs; the plural form should be "las PC".
+In Spanish for Mexico (as well as for all of Latin America), the acronym PC will take the gender from "computadora" (computer).